University of Pittsburgh

 Grove City College

-Dr. Evans has served as dean of student affairs at Pitt-Bradford since 1976.
+Dr. Evans, who retired in July 2018, had served as dean of student affairs at Pitt-Bradford since 1976.
 In 1994, he was named a vice president.
-In his role, he oversees the traditional areas found within student affairs-career services, counseling services, health services, new student orientation, residential life and housing, student activities, community engagement and the chapel, and student conduct.
+In his role, he oversaw the traditional areas found within student affairs-career services, counseling services, health services, new student orientation, residential life and housing, student activities, community engagement and the chapel, and student conduct.
 Additionally, for 16 years (from 1999 to 2015), he served as the senior administrator responsible for oversight of the offices of admissions and financial aid.

 Dr. Evans is a native of New Kensington, Pennsylvania, and a graduate of New Kensington High School.
-He is a veteran of the United States Air Force, having served on active duty as an officer in the Strategic Air Command (SAC) in the early 1970s.
-Residing in Bradford, he is married to Dr. Lisa M. Fiorentino, Associate Professor of Nursing and Director of the Center for Rural Health Practice at Pitt-Bradford.
+He is a veteran of the U.S. Air Force, having served on active duty as an officer in the Strategic Air Command (SAC) in the early 1970s.
+Residing in Bradford, he is married to Dr. Lisa M. Fiorentino, formerly associate professor of Nursing and director of the Center for Rural Health Practice at Pitt-Bradford.